 Hutchison Ports prioritise decarbonising its operations and continually improving its environmental performance.
-Aligning with the goals set out in the Paris Agreement, we are committed to setting science-based targets to reach net-zero by 2050.
+Aligning with the goals set out in the Paris Agreement, we have set science-based targets to reach net-zero by 2050.

 In our emission profile, our scope 1 emissions mainly come from the operation of port equipment including movable carriers, cranes and other ancillary equipment such as generators.
 Our scope 2 emissions are mostly caused by operating reefer units, electrified cranes and office buildings.